thriveweb/deking-new/content/pages/about-team.md

       goes past Aaron unless its 100% spot on!

-      In his spare time Aaron can been found wake boarding or spending time on his acreage property pottering around in his shed
+      In his spare time Aaron can be been found wake boarding or spending time with his young family enjoying the outdoors
     name: Aaron
     occupation: Carpenter
     profileImage: /images/uploads/fullsizeoutput_1ece.jpg
     profileImage2: /images/uploads/fullsizeoutput_1ed0.jpg
   - bio: >-
-      Antony is a qualified carpenter with years of experience in metal construction which makes him a much valued asset for our patio department
-    name: Antony
-    occupation: Carpenter
-    profileImage: /images/uploads/img_8922.jpg
-    profileImage2: /images/uploads/img_4347.jpg
-  - bio: >-
-      Ben is married with 3 children and lives on an acreage block where they have plenty of room for outdoor activities, these include: off road motorbikes, fishing, camping, etc.
-    name: Ben
-    occupation: Carpenter
-    profileImage: /images/uploads/ccd7aad1-8470-48b8-80c3-f96356c8e1d0_1_201_a.jpeg
-    profileImage2: /images/uploads/ccd7aad1-8470-48b8-80c3-f96356c8e1d0_1_201_a.jpeg
-  - bio: >-
-      Luke is our newest recruit with just over a year with the Deking team.
+      Luke has been with the Deking team for close on 7 years.
 Luke gained his carpentry qualification through the armed services which has put him in good stead with getting the job done right the first time and on time.

       Luke is married with 1 little girl who keeps him busy in his spare time
-    name: luke
+    name: Luke
     occupation: Carpenter
     profileImage: /images/uploads/img_4140.jpg
     profileImage2: /images/uploads/img_4356.jpg
   - bio: >-
-      Jarrod is our 1st year apprentice carpenter who always has a grin on his face.
-In his spare time, Jarrod can be found on the basketball court shooting hoops
-    name: Jarrod Schulte
-    occupation: Apprentice Carpenter
-    profileImage: /images/uploads/jarrod.jpg
-    profileImage2: /images/uploads/jarrod.jpg
-  - bio: >-
-      Let’s not forget Floydy the fat cat, office mascot.
-He is a well-loved part of the Deking family, although we are not sure what his role is, as he is too well looked after to even think twice about mice.
+      The Deking mascot lounges around in the office demanding pats and food, mmmm food
     name: Floyd
     occupation: Sleep & Eat
     profileImage: /images/uploads/floyd.jpg
     profileImage2: /images/uploads/fullsizeoutput_1ec9.jpg
   - bio: >-
-      Laurie is our metal roofing guru with an inheritance of knowledge from previously working in the trade with his fathers patio business (Now retired)

-      His 5 year old daughter keeps him more than entertained in the weekends!
+      Laurie has patio roofing in his blood, trained originally with his father until his retirement and now with the Deking team.

+      Laurie loves a good laugh and is our Edward Scissorhands of metal roofing
     name: Laurie
     occupation: Patio Installer
     profileImage: /images/uploads/qa5l-8axrxwftg-16-t3fq.jpg
     profileImage2: /images/uploads/oxncvwccqtudlf1jsowapw.jpg
-  - bio: 'Robert is our young family man, 1 small boy and a brand new baby girl.'
-    name: Robert Hatcher
-    occupation: Carpenter
-    profileImage: /images/uploads/robert.jpg
-    profileImage2: /images/uploads/robert.jpg
   - bio: >-
-      Roland is a true craftsman and can be found making furniture in his weekends
-    name: Roland Ohlsson
-    occupation: Carpenter
-    profileImage: /images/uploads/roland.jpg
-    profileImage2: /images/uploads/roland.jpg
-  - bio: >-
-      Aaron works with Laurie to make up our patio roof team.
-In his free time Aaron can be found fishing in his tinniw with his young family
+      Aaron works as a team with Laurie to install amazing patio roofs and has years of experience with metal roofing.

+      Aaron has a crew of children and loves fishing and camping with his family
-    name: Aaron Pollard
+    name: Aaron
     occupation: Patio Roof Installer
     profileImage: /images/uploads/aaronpollard.jpg
     profileImage2: /images/uploads/aaronpollard.jpg
+  - bio: Isaac is our latest team member
+    name: 'Isaac '
+    occupation: Carpenter
+  - bio: Ryan is just completing his carpentry apprenticeship
+    name: 'Ryan '
+    occupation: Carpenter
+  - name: Shannon
+    occupation: Carpenter
+  - name: Broadie
+    occupation: Carpenter
 bannerButton:
   label: Enquire
   link: contact